AI Implementations Fail Because Companies Skip the Diagnostic. Here Is the Data.

 When a consultant surfaces a contradiction between what a client's documentation shows and what their stakeholders describe in interviews, that's where the highest-value findings live.
 That stakeholder interview contradiction detection is the diagnostic work that justifies the engagement fee.
 It's also the work that, done manually, requires two senior consultants reading across both source types simultaneously.

-John Sullivan, an independent AI consultant, described the problem: [EDITOR NOTE: Verify name and role with Ed before publish] "We had no systematized process by which to qualify a lead, run the discovery and audit, and then produce a roadmap."
-Yassine Ben Amor, an independent AI consultant, put it more bluntly: [EDITOR NOTE: Verify name and role with Ed before publish] "On your journey of growth as a consultant, we found ourselves hopping on calls with half the information."
+As one independent AI consultant described the problem: "We had no systematized process by which to qualify a lead, run the discovery and audit, and then produce a roadmap."
+Another put it more bluntly: "On your journey of growth as a consultant, we found ourselves hopping on calls with half the information."

 Half the information.
 That's what you get when discovery relies on one source type.